Elentary/loginapp/README.md

 * Environment vars: each flag provides an environment var with 'LOGINAPP_' prefix.
   Ex: '--oidc-client-secret' --> 'LOGINAPP_OIDC_CLIENT_SECRET'
+  A custom suffix can be appended to the username claim by setting the `LOGINAPP_USERNAME_CLAIM_SUFFIX` environment variable.

 Configuration precedence: flags > environment vars > configuration file